Change Started

 “A lithium-ion battery or Li-ion battery is a type of rechargeable battery.
 Lithium-ion batteries are commonly used for portable electronics and electric vehicles and are growing in popularity for military and aerospace applications.
 The technology was largely developed by John Goodenough, Stanley Whittingham, Rachid Yazami, and Akira Yoshino during the 1970s–1980s, and then commercialized by a Sony and Asahi Kasei team led by Yoshio Nishi in 1991.”

-Over the years, the usage and adoption of Lithium batteries have grown from strength to strength.
-Due to its high energy density, which can store a lot of energy without frequent recharging and almost zero maintenance costs, it has lead to wide-scale adoption.
+Over the years, the usage and adoption of Lithium batteries have grown beyond mobile phones.
+Due to its high energy density, which can store a lot of energy without frequent recharging and almost zero maintenance costs, it has led to wide-scale adoption.

-Such is the impact of the technology, that interestingly in 2019, the Nobel Prize in Chemistry was given to John Goodenough, Stanley Whittingham, and Akira Yoshino “for the development of lithium-ion batteries”.
+Such is the direction for technology, that interestingly in 2019, the Nobel Prize in Chemistry was given to John Goodenough, Stanley Whittingham, and Akira Yoshino “for the development of lithium-ion batteries”.

 Lithium, the major element used to manufacture lithium-ion batteries is extremely rare.
-Much of the reserves are found in 4 South American countries – Argentina, Bolivia, and Chile, Brazil – an area that is holding more than 50% of the global reserves.
-US, China, and Australia are other major reserves.
+Much of the reserves are found in 4 South American countries – Argentina, Bolivia, and Chile, Brazil – an area that holds a majority of the global reserves.
+The US, China, and Australia are other major reserves.

 All is not hunky-dory

-Lithium battery propelled electric cars not only have a lesser environmental impact than polluting petrol or diesel cars but it also has greater benefits over lead-acid batteries.
+Lithium battery-propelled electric cars not only have a lesser environmental impact than polluting petrol or diesel cars but they also have greater benefits over lead-acid batteries.

 Lead batteries pose a serious health impact, especially when exposed to children.
 This makes Lithium-ion batteries a critical element in our fight against climate change, reduction in greenhouse gases, and cleaning the planet.